Super-Protocol/docs/docs/developers/CLI_commands/index.md

 ## Most often used CLI commands

 Below are the most popular CLI commands for developers.
-Most other functions, such as viewing offers and managing orders, are more convenient using the [Marketplace GUI](/developers/marketplace).
+Most other functions, such as viewing offers and managing orders, may be more convenient using the [Marketplace GUI](/developers/marketplace).

+You need to have previously [configured SPCTL](/developers/cli_guides/configuring) to use these commands.
+SPCTL stands for Super Protocol Control, our CLI tool.

-Please also be mindful of the [Testnet Limitations](/testnet/limitations) when using CLI and GUI.
+Please be mindful of the [Testnet Limitations](/testnet/limitations) when using CLI (and GUI).

 | **Group**                                      | **Command**                                                     | **Description**                                               |
 |:-----------------------------------------------|:----------------------------------------------------------------|:--------------------------------------------------------------|